MiriamPeskowitz/mourning-front-end-2020/notes.md

   -- branch description-form is where I'm working on this featyure, -- create eval branch for changes made during  eval.
 I can decide later whether to bring them over to main.

+Monday changes
+  -- Change color of Mourning DONE
+  -- get rid of alert that no one is logged in
+  -- DONE About page -- has welcome back, even when no one is logged in.
+Remove the whole line -- DONE About page -- remove every nav except Home -- DONE About page -- much more margin and padding -- Edit and spell check the about page
+  -- Update description -- description card edit
+  -- DONE story -- maybe take out third graph here